Versions and Branches¶

 Commit messages in Pulp should contain a human readable explanation of what was fixed.
 They should also follow the standard git message format of starting with a subject line or title (usually wrapped at about 50 chars) and optionally, a longer message (usually wrapped at 72 characters) broken up into paragraphs.
 For more on what constitutes a good commit message, we recommend Tim Pope’s blog post on the subject.

-by the release process.
-However, if you must create a commit for which there is no issue,
+If you must create a commit for which there is no issue, add the

 Putting this all together, the following is an example of a good commit message:

-Update node install and quickstart The nodes install and quickstart was leaving out an important step on the child node to configure the server.conf on the child node. closes #1392 https://pulp.plan.io/issues/1392
+Update install and quickstart The install docs and quickstart was leaving out an important step on the worker configuration. closes #1392

 A good candidate for a